linchunjen/IoT-face-recognition-application/README.md

 ## Project Goal

-- Capture faces in a video stream coming from the edge in real time (Jetson TX2 with external USB webcam)
+- Capture faces using OpenCV or Tensorflow in a video stream coming from the edge in real time (Jetson TX2 with external USB webcam)
 - Publish face image through Jatson TX2 MQTT broker (Alpine)
 - Transmit them to the cloud in real time (MQTT broker and forwarder on Jetson TX2, MQTT broker on IBM cloud VM)
 - Subsribe face image through IBM cloud VM broker (Alpine)